 Worked All Arkansas

 Sponsored by the Amateur Radio Klub of the Arkansas Northwest (ARKAN) for contacting each of the 75 counties of Arkansas.
 Mixed band and mode OK.
 Write to sponsor for special application/worksheet.
 SWL OK.
-GCR list and fee of %US5 to ARKAN, PO Box 9701, Fayetteville, AR.
+GCR list only.
+Award is FREE in the form of a PDF document that you print yourself.
+Use the application form found on their website.
+Apply to ARKAN, PO Box 9701, Fayetteville, AR.
 72702.

 Worked All California Counties Certificate

 Sponsored by the Northern California Contest Club.
 Contact each of the 58 different counties after 1 October 1987.
 All bands and modes ok, but no repeater or digipeater QSO's allowed.
 E-QSL's not valid for the award.
 County must be printed or written on the card by person issuing the QSL.
 Portable and mobiles OK.
 Contacts must be made from the same country.
 Endorsements available by band or mode.
 Application available on their web site in downloadable version.
 Send the 58 cards and $US3 or 10 IRC's to: NCCC WACC Award, c/o Fred Jensen, K6DGW, 670 Old Airport Road, Auburn, CA 95603

 Requirements: No use of repeaters.
 Contacts must be made using QRP, under 5W.
 GCR list and fee of $US3 to Colorado QRP Club Inc., PO Box 371883, Denver, CO.
 80237_1883.